graphitemaster/odin_review/site/content/index.md

 * Discriminated unions

     Cannot tell you how frustrating it is that C++'s idea of a sum type is a library provided `std::variant`.
-A union of a single type is an optional type called a `Maybe`.
+Odin has proper `union` type and a union of a single type is recognized by the language as an optional type.
+The standard library provides a simple `Maybe` wrapper with
+    ```odin
+    Maybe :: union($T: typeid) { T }
+    ```

 * `defer`

     Declarative control flow that obviates the need for RAII.
+Some obvious examples where this is so much nicer than wrapper types with destructors include:
+    ```odin
+    defer free(ptr);
+    defer unlock(mutex);
+    defer close(file);
+    defer if !ok undo(); // predicated defer
+    ```

 * `or_return` and `or_else`.

     These are hard to explain.
 Check out [The Value Propagation Experiment](https://www.gingerbill.org/article/2021/09/06/value-propagation-experiment-part-2/)

+    Suffice to say most of my code handles errors with `or_return` and multiple returns these days.
+It's genuinely efficient too.

 * Foreign function interface